1. Home

 Physical Map of Florida.
 It shows the physical features of Florida, including mountain ranges, rivers, lakes, coastal plains, the swampy Everglades and islands of Florida Keys.. miami florida florida everglades lake okeechobee

-Florida, also known as the Sunshine State, is a peninsula located in the Southeastern United States.
-It shares a border with Alabama and Georgia and is the only state with a coastline along both the Atlantic Ocean and the Gulf of Mexico.
-The capital, Tallahassee, is in the state's northern panhandle region.
-In Northeast Florida, along the St. Johns River, sits Jacksonville, the most populous city.
+Florida, nicknamed the Sunshine State, is a peninsula located in the Southeastern United States.
+It shares a border with both Alabama and Georgia in the North and is the only state with a coastline along both the Atlantic Ocean and the Gulf of Mexico.
+Moreover, Florida operates under two primary time zones: Eastern Time (ET) and Central Time (CT).

 The United States ratified Florida as a territory in 1821 after acquiring it from Spain.
 It later became a US State in 1845, making it the 27th US state.